DylanMeeus/springboot_jwt_blog/_posts/2016-02-22-12-steps-to-a-faster-web-app.markdown

   });
 }
 ```

+However, to support server-side rendering, plugins like [meteor-ssr](https://github.com/meteorhacks/meteor-ssr) are required.

+> Thanks to gabrielpoca for pointing this out in the comments.

 If you have a complex or mid-sized app that supports isomorphic deployments, give this a try.
 You might be surprised.